TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * Known Issues
     * Elite events are currently disabled.
+    * Artifact codes are not placed in world, and can instead be found on the wiki.

 ## Changelog
 **Warning: content spoilers below!**
+### 0.6.2
+* Follower
+    * Fixed a bug causing Followers to inherit Duplicator Drone sound and visual effects.
+    * Adjusted AI to prioritize fighting the player in close range.
+* Wayfarer
+    * Adjusted projectiles of primary attack to be more interesting to play against.
+    * Secondary now creates a small explosion around Wayfarer while creating the buff ward.
+    * Adjusted AI to better utilize adjusted skills.
+* Other
+    * Added proper strings for Artifact of Havoc unlockable name / description.

+### 0.6.1
+* Chirr
+    * Reduced hurtbox size by about 33%.
+    * Friends now give you the money and experience you would have gotten by killing them.
+    * Updated position in Character Select.
+* General
+    * Added missing information to the README.

 ### 0.6.0
 * New Content
     * Survivor: Chirr.